dswish33/crp_intraweek_seasonality/README.md

 Data analysis on intra-week seasonality effects on BTC and SOL.
-Analysis given in the code base.
+Comments given in the notebook.